Or, four bell towers issuant from base Gules, windows Or.

 Categories: Technology, Social networks, Cross, Argent, Pomegranate, Bridge, Tower, Escutcheon, Tree, Fish, Bordure, Compony, Eagle, Lion, Pale, Castle, Bell tower, Plough share, Ship, Semé and Fleur de lis.

-Port and windows, Between, Azure, Point downwards, Ship, Boa, Bordure, Bell tower, Castle, Compony, Ogee, Cross, Csernely, Four, Outlined, Outlined in sable, Within, Motto (identification), Two, Escutcheon, Coat of arms, Espeja Avieda, Alejandra, Schema, Scroll, Fleur de lis, Personal, Pomegranate, Gules, Illuminated, Interpreted, Lion, Semi-circular, Issuant from base, Or, Pale, Fish, Argent, Civic, Bridge, Social networks, Plough share, Sable, Semé, Vert, Technology, Terrace in base, Plain tincture, Freehand and One.
+Port and windows, Between, Combatant, Chequey, Proper, Armed, Ululant, Adze, Azure, Point downwards, Barbed, Ship, Boa, Bordure, Seeded, Overall, Chevron, Bell tower, Base, Charged, Castle, Compony, Ogee, Csernely, Four, Outlined, Outlined in sable, Two, Coat of arms, Espeja Amieva, Alejandra, Schema, Personal, Gules, Illuminated, Interpreted, Semi-circular, Issuant from base, Or, Argent, Civic, Plough share, Sable, Semé, Vert, Terrace in base, Plain tincture, Freehand, One and Eagle.

 Dr. Antonio Salmerón y Cabañas,